Title: On the Wings of Unexpected Change

 The smile she flashed him at that suggestion was happy and full of understanding.
 Sighing, John turned and started towards Weir’s office.
 He had no idea why she hadn’t come out of it to deal with him.
 Staring through the glass at the woman sitting inside, he wondered how in the hell she had gotten through all the screening for assholery that General O’Neill had made sure everyone went through.
 Then again, the biggest assholes he knew were perfectly capable of hiding the fact that they were assholes from everyone.

 John drew a breath in through his nose and tried to analyze the scents he was smelling.
-Nothing but the same Ancient dust and stale electric smell that permeated the whole city.
+He got nothing but the same Ancient dust and stale electric smell that permeated the whole city with some fresh scents of the expedition.
 Yuck.
 Resisting the urge to rub his nose and rid it of the dust it had taken in, Sheppard sighed.
 He was not looking forward to this discussion.

 The faint sound of the ‘doorbell’ could just be heard at the edges of his hearing and he watched carefully as Weir’s head came up.
 From what he could see of her face, she didn’t seem too surprised to see him waiting at her door.
 John was reasonably certain that she had noticed him skulking around the gate room and the command level, the only question was why she hadn’t come out.

 When she walked up to the locking mechanism to unlock it, he resisted the urge to do it for her.
-One, it would be really unwise to point out that he could do that.
+One, it would be really unwise to reinforce his ability to do that.
 Two, why give away an advantage?
 And as a bonus, it pissed her off that she had to get up to do stuff that he didn’t.

 “Major, I didn’t expect to see you up and about.
 I thought you were still transformed,” Weir said as soon as the door to her office opened.
 John was close enough that he could see how her eyes dilated in shock at seeing him.
 Maybe she hadn’t seen him coming.